 - Rust found on the vent pipe

-It’s not always obvious that there’s a carbon monoxide leak occurring.
-While you now know how to check if your furnace is leaking carbon monoxide, if you suspect a leak but don’t see any signs, still contact your local Austin heating company immediately.
+It’s not always obvious that there’s a CO leak occurring.
+While you now know how to check if your furnace is leaking carbon monoxide, if you suspect a leak but don’t see any signs, still contact your local heating company immediately.

 Causes of Carbon Monoxide Leaks

-Now that you know how to check if a furnace is leaking carbon monoxide, it’s time to know what causes these leaks.
+Now that you know how to check if a furnace is leaking CO, it’s time to know what causes these leaks.